-Study abroad students are an audience so near and dear to my heart since just three years ago I boarded a plane to leave my mom, home town and everything familiar for the longest stretch of time to date.
-I look back on that baby version of myself with compassion often.
-I loved Florence, I … Continue reading Surviving a Semester Studying Abroad
+Study abroad students are so near and dear to my heart since just three years ago I boarded a plane to leave my mom, home town and everything familiar for the longest stretch of time to date.
+I often look back on that baby version of myself with compassion.
+I loved Florence, I loved being … Continue reading Surviving a Semester Studying Abroad

-Italy is a beautiful, sometimes confusing, country.
+Italy is a beautiful and sometimes confusing country.
 As embarrassing as it is to admit this now, I knew really nothing at all about Italy when I first went.
 I'm talking about "what's the Ponte Vecchio" and "is this the Duomo" (when passing Santa Croce) nothing.
-However the things I wish I knew before I first went … Continue reading 10 Things I Wish Someone Told Me Before I went to Italy for the First Time
+However the things I wish I knew before I first … Continue reading 10 Things I Wish Someone Told Me Before I went to Italy for the First Time

-(A Bar for Everyone) (I hope that's what I said....)
-So you're in Florence, you've seen all the museums and gawked at the Duomo and ate as much pasta as your stomach can handle.
+(A Bar for Everyone) So you're in Florence, you've seen all the museums and gawked at the Duomo and ate as much pasta as your stomach can handle.
 So now, let's get down the the real important stuff: drinking.
-Florence, the birthplace of the Renaissance, is also a … Continue reading Un Bar Per Tutti Quanti
+Florence, the birthplace of the Renaissance, is also a major hub for Italian nightlife.
+In part … Continue reading Un Bar Per Tutti Quanti

 Just before I left New York to study abroad for a full semester in Florence, Caryn introduced me to Girl in Florence - American expat ( & immigrant, as she often points out) who wound up in Florence and has become guru for all things Italian.
 I scoured through her blog, soaking up all of the recommendations … Continue reading Escaping Crowds: Going off the Beaten Path while Traveling